George Watson (scholar)

-George Grimes Watson (13 October 1927 – 2 August 2013) was a scholar, literary critic, historian, a fellow of St John's College, and professor of English at Cambridge University.
+George Grimes Watson (13 October 1927 – 2 August 2013) was an anti-communist scholar, literary critic and historian.
+He was a fellow of St John's College, Cambridge, and professor of English at Cambridge University.

 Early life

 Watson was born in Brisbane, Australia, on 13 October 1927.
 He was educated at Brisbane Boys' College and the University of Queensland, where he graduated in English in 1948.
 He secured a scholarship for a second degree and graduated in English from Trinity College at Oxford University in 1950.